 Once trained, the new employee needs to be integrated into the workplace.
 Some firms offer relocation costs to staff members moving to a new city or country.
 New hires will need a computer and/or laptop, desk and chair.
 Additional software and special equipment may be required depending on the role and industry.
 These materials may already be available within the organisation or may need to be bought brand new.
 Employees will need access codes for software, ID and security cards for buildings and access to human resource system.
 Additionally, integrating new team members or managers may require extra team training or team bonding events.

-When calculating costs for a new employee in Australia, you need to factor:
+When calculating costs for hiring employees in Australia, you need to factor:

 - 9.5% superannuation